-However, connecting this argument with the idea from the previous paragraph reveals that this value does not significantly affect the result of Eq.~\eqref{eq:sc_cond_loc_anomal} being $|q_0|\xi~\approx~ 0.57$, (resp. $0.83$) in case of smaller (resp. larger) $\ell$.
+However, connecting this argument with the idea from the previous paragraph reveals that this value does not significantly affect the result of Eq.~\eqref{eq:sc_cond_loc_anomal} being $|q_0|\xi~\approx~ 0.57$, (respectively. $0.83$) in the case of smaller (respectively, larger) $\ell$.
 Both values point toward the local limit behavior (being fully justified in the regime $|q_0| \xi \ll 1$ to be precise).

 Next, let us use the fact that the penetration depth $\lambda_L(T)~\propto~1/\sqrt{1-(T/T_c)^4}$ \cite{Tinkham} increases, whereas the size of the Cooper pair changes only very slightly with temperature \cite{Herman23}.
 Decreasing $|q_0|\xi$ supports the local limit regime up to the normal state if the latter is local.
 However, the anomalous regime in the normal state does not guarantee the local regime for temperatures up to $T_c$.
 In our considerations, we can end up in both cases, depending on the value of $\ell$.
 Hence, it is interesting to look at the temperature scale $T_{s/a}$, where the anomalous regime starts to play a role in the superconducting state.
 For that, we use a rough estimate coming from the comparison of the superconducting-local surface impedance, dominated by the imaginary part of the conductivity $Z_s~\sim~i\omega\mu_0\lambda_L(T)$, and the purely anomalous normal state impedance $Z_a\sim(1+i\sqrt{3})\omega\mu_0 L_{\omega}$ \cite{Callaway74}, where $L_{\omega}^3~=~\lambda_{L0}^2v_F/\omega$.
 The very rough criteria estimating $T_{s/a}$ can be formulated \cite{Herman21} by looking at the case $|Z_a|<|Z_s|$.
 This inequality signifies the failure of the picture considering only limiting regimes and the need for a more general description.
 It results in